-- Make sure customer-facing employees have all the information they need to serve customers.
-Give them powers to make certain decisions independently.
+- Make sure customer-facing employees have all the information they need to effectively serve your customers.
+Empower them to act independently, where possible.

 - Draw up procedures for handling customer contact.
 For example, standards for speed and courtesy when answering phone calls.

 Learn as much about your different customer segments as you can

 - Find out what, when and how customers buy, and use this information to improve your service.

 - Use your CRM to record information about buying habits so you can tailor your service.
 For example, a travel agent could send customers information about their favourite resorts at the time they normally book holidays.

 - Generate opportunities for customer feedback.